Anjouan Gaming License – Best Anjouan Licensed Casinos in 2026

 - Third, look for a simple dispute path.
 Many Anjouan sites list independent mediation.

 Is it perfect?
-No. Anjouan has lighter oversight than top-tier regulators.
+No, as Anjouan has lighter oversight than top-tier regulators.
 That’s why your checks matter.
-Read payment terms.
-Scan recent player reviews.
-Test support before depositing.
+Read payment terms, scan recent player reviews, and test the support before depositing.

 Payment and Withdrawal Policies

-- Processing times: Some payouts are instant.
-Others take 24–72 hours.
+- Processing times: Some payouts are instant, while others can take 24–72 hours.

-- Withdrawal limits: Know the per-transaction and daily caps.
+- Withdrawal limits: You should know the limits per-transaction and the daily caps.

-- KYC verification: Uploads may be needed before cashing out.
+- KYC verification: You may need to upload personal documents before cashing out.